-There are two kinds of morning after pill available in the U.K: ellaOne® and levonorgestrel. ellaOne® is trusted by millions of women across the UK* and is clinically proven to be 2.5x more effective than similar products when used within 24 hours of unprotected sex.
+ellaOne® is trusted by millions of women across the UK* and is 2.5x more effective than levonorgestrel when taken within 24 hours after unprotected sex

 While pregnancy is less likely to occur during certain times in your menstrual cycle, such as your period, some people may have short cycles and can ovulate or be at risk of pregnancy while they are still menstruating.
 Please speak to your healthcare provider, like a doctor or pharmacist, if you have any concerns.

-When the IUD is fitted correctly, this method of contraception is 99% effective and can remain in the body for up to ten years.
 Did you know that ellaOne has a handy comparison table where you can compare different types of emergency contraception?
 If you need more guidance on how to choose emergency contraception, you should consult a healthcare professional, who will be able to help you.

 ellaOne is generally well-tolerated, but some people may experience mild side effects such as feeling sick, stomach pain, headache, changes in mood and breast tenderness.
 If you have any concerns about side effects, we recommend you speak to your healthcare provider who will be able to advise you.